Ill health can strike a relationship at any time.

 Embrace self-care

 As the partner who is supporting a loved one, it is so important that you also get the support and help that you need.
 It is natural to put the needs of a sick partner first; however, taking care of your own physical and mental health is vital.
 Self-care will look different from person to person.
 This could be prioritising the need to eat healthily, sleeping well or regularly exercising.
-It may be putting time aside to read, play games or to spend time with friends.
+It may be putting aside time to read, play games or to spend time with friends.
 Whatever it looks like, taking care of your own physical and mental health will be one of the best things that you can do for yourself and for your partner.

 Share on social media